Autism coaching in the workplace

 How does coaching work?

 Coaching sessions are your time.
 You can bring whatever topic is on your mind for us to work on.
 During each session I will ask you questions with the intention of helping you find the right actions that are most suitable for you in your situation.
 I’m not here to give you advice.
 Questions I ask may sometimes be difficult for you to answer.
 That’s ok.
+There is no pressure or judgement from me.
+We work together.

 Life moves quickly, and I believe it’s important to dedicate time to slowing down, stopping and thinking.
 When we free our minds from day-to-day tasks is when we can get the dedicated time we sometimes need to find a way forward.
-Once we have a goal or desired new behaviour, I will then support you in defining the actions you can take to get there.
-I can also help you with staying on track.

 To support this work, we might spend time gaining greater self-awareness.
 What are your strengths?
 How can you use them more in your life?
 What do you really enjoy doing?
 What is important to you in life?
 What changes can you make to make you happier?
 And so on.